0xCTF/WMTCountryList/README.md

 # 🌍 WMTCountryList

-WMTCountryList is an Android application that fetches and displays country data using **MVVM architecture, Hilt for dependency injection, Retrofit for API calls, and Coroutines for async processing**.
+WMTCountryList is an Android application that fetches and displays country data using **MVVM with Clean architecture, Hilt for dependency injection, Retrofit for API calls, and Coroutines for async processing**.

 ## ✨ Features
 - Fetches country data from an API.